Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 The details of running a unikernel vary from platform to platform.
-For example, running a Xen guest requires creating a domain config file and running `xl`, while running the baremetal platform in `qemu` requires a different set of options.
+For example, running a Xen guest requires creating a domain config file and running `xl`, while running the hw platform in `qemu` (with or without kvm) requires a different set of options.
 We supply the `rumprun` tool to hide the details and provide a uniform experience for every platform.

 For example, to rumprun a program with an interactive console on Xen, use: